Misaki030112/Misaki030112/README.md

 ---

 ### About
-- Curious maker who reads AI books, sketches ideas, and ships small tools that spark joy ✨
+- Curious maker who reads widely, sketches ideas, and ships small tools that spark joy ✨
-- Loves long anime runs and quiet bookstore afternoons — then pushes a release between chapters 📺📚
+- Long anime runs and quiet bookstore afternoons — sometimes a release lands between chapters 📺📚
-- Enjoys conversations with different viewpoints to uncover blind spots and new angles 💬
+- Conversations with different viewpoints to uncover blind spots and new angles 💬
-- Goes where interesting problems and good people are — not bound by location 🌍
+- Drawn to interesting problems and kind teammates — wherever they are 🌍

 ### Now
 - 🧠 Learning Flink and Kafka for real‑time processing.